 Some of you probably enjoy dressing up in costume, but maybe some of you don't.
 Either way, here are some links you might enjoy.

-Easy Halloween Costumes for Kids: This link takes you to a short list of ideas for handmade costumes featuring crochet.
+Halloween Costumes for Babies and Toddlers: This link takes you to a short list of ideas for handmade costumes featuring crochet and / or knitting.

 Halloween Accessories: Not into costumes?
 Maybe you'd get a kick out of making Halloween accessories like the Halloween slouch hat pictured at upper left.
 This two-color hat is crocheted in black and orange.

 This hat design is so cute and creative; the hat looks just like a tiny grape.
 It would be a fun pattern for crocheting in late summer and early fall, when grapes are usually harvested; the hat could also be the focal point an adorable Halloween costume, if you want to dress your little one up as the fruit of the vine.

 What would be even funnier: if you have multiple children, transform them into a bunch of grapes by crocheting several of these hats, one for each of them.